Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 In order to connect to a new network, the camera must fail to connect to the previously saved network first.
 Once this process is complete, you can connect to a new network.
 Refer to your camera's documentation for more information on connecting to networks.

-button on the camera body to cancel the process and then connect to the new network.
+Note: You can also hit the BACK button on the camera body to cancel the process and then connect to the new network.

 Access Point Setting is greyed out when connecting to a network.